mackenziemitchell6/BigfootPrint/README.md

 ![ResidualPlots](https://github.com/mackenziemitchell6/BigfootPrint/blob/mack-wip/Visualizations/ResidualPlots(BestFit).png)

 In the future, we would like to try to fit this data to a time series or a ridge regression model.
 The scatter plots of some of the features displayed an L-shape.
-Upon research, it was revealed that an L-shaped scatter plot represents sudden changes in the relationship between two time series (Steve Haroz, Robert Kosara, and Steven L. Franconeri).
-Again, through research, it was also found that Ridge Regression can be helpful to model data that experience strong multicollinearity (NCSS).
+Upon research, it was revealed that an L-shaped scatter plot represents sudden changes in the relationship between two time series.
+Again, through research, it was also found that Ridge Regression can be helpful to model data that experience strong multicollinearity.
 ![ScatterPlots1](https://github.com/mackenziemitchell6/BigfootPrint/blob/mack-wip/Visualizations/Scatterplots1.png)
 ![ScatterPlots2](https://github.com/mackenziemitchell6/BigfootPrint/blob/mack-wip/Visualizations/Scatterplots2.png)

+**Libraries Used:**

+Pandas for dataframes
+Matplotlib and Seaborn for plotting graphs
+Statsmodels for OLS formula and function scipy.stats for various statistical functions
+Pickle in order to save visualizations
+Numpy for some functions such as np.log() Sklearn.preprocessing to try some scalers (MinMax and Standard)